greglu/hbase-writer/README.txt

 CONFIGURING HERITRIX
 ====================

-On the Modules Page "Select Writers" section
+On the "Settings for sheet 'global'":

-- Remove the ARCWriterProcessor
+- Click on a 'details' link and add new processor com.powerset.heritrix.writer.HBaseWriterProcessor.
-- Add the HBaseWriterProcessor in the "Select Writers" section (NOTE: it's at the *bottom* of the drop-down menu)
+- Return to the global sheet and set this as your writer (the page will not draw completely if did not type in the name of the processor properly -- see heritrix_out.log for errors).

-On the Settings page you will find the following configuration items under write-processors -> HDFSArchiver section:
+- Set at least the master and table configuration for HBaseWriterProcessor.

 master
   The host and port of the hbase master server.